-The best Android launchers allow to you to make your phone feel like yours.
+The best Android launchers offer you full control of your phone's home screen.
 You'll find an incredibly diverse array of options for putting your stamp on the best Android phones, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.

 The best Android launchers can give your phone a total makeover, from changing the look and feel with different icons and themes, to adding new functionality such as smart folders and search assistants.
 The look of Android may be evolving every year, but there's more than one launcher for your phone.

 - Get the best Android apps for your smartphone

 - How to use Google Pay for mobile payments

 - How to get the Android 12 Privacy Dashboard